juhideshpande/LeetCode/README.md

-Solutions in Python programming language
+Solutions in Python programming language.